 and for a wild moment you thought how great it would be to go back in time!

 With outsourcing services now being global, it gives you a variety of hiring costs.
 Entrepreneurs are dealing with different economic regions and the pay expectations vary.
 This means you can get very affordable and high skilled labour that would fit well into the needs of your small business.

 In previous years when an entrepreneur wanted to hire someone, they had to have a desk, a computer, and possibly bigger office space.
 These are all additional expenses and often a roadblock for entrepreneurs to hire.

 Another great outsourcing benefit is that outsourcers come with the tools they need to complete the job.
 This is really great when you’re dealing with a specific skill-set like video editing and you don’t have to buy high-end expensive software.

 It’s A 24 Hour Day!

-When working with outsourcers around the globe, you could have a 12 hour time difference.
+When outsourcing to the Philippines you could have a 12 hour time difference.
 This means you can wake up in the morning and your work is done.
 This is a wonderful benefit as it gets work done around the clock.